anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 target is to reduce the delay, the algorithm has no incentive to further reduce the setup times.

-To reduce the setup times, an additional target function can be added to reward plans that have the same on-time delivery but with less setup times.
+To reduce the setup times, an additional target function can be added to reward plans that have the same on-time delivery but with a shorter makespan and thus less setup times.

 ```json hl_lines="9"
 {